 Please visit our Facebook page for the most up-to-date news, events, and opening hours.

 The Historic Camden Foundation is a private 501(c)3 non-profit museum whose mission is to protect, preserve, and celebrate Camden’s extraordinary Colonial and Revolutionary War history.

 Our 107 acres sit atop the original 18th-century property of the city’s founder Joseph Kershaw and the fortified Revolutionary War-era town occupied by British General Cornwallis and Lord Rawdon’s men from 1780-81.
 Visit the site to learn about the prolific Kershaw, Camden’s importance to the war’s Southern Campaigns, and Colonial life in the backcountry.
 Explore the reconstructed Kershaw-Cornwallis House and recently rehabilitated c.
 1800 McCaa’s Tavern, as well as exhibits in other period structures.
 Join us for tours, programs, and events!
 See our Admission & Tours page and our events calendar to plan your trip.

 Historic Camden is excited to announce that we have recently assumed ownership of 476 acres of the Battlefield of Camden.
 The Battlefield is hallowed ground for the hundreds of men who died in this significant battle that took place August 16, 1780.
-Historic Camden is dedicated to telling the story of this fascinating battle, preserving and studying the archaeological evidence of the site, restoring the Long Leaf Pine forest that existed during the 18th century, and providing a space for a variety of outdoor recreational activities.
-Visit the Battlefield of Camden page for more information!
+Historic Camden is dedicated to telling the story of this fascinating battle, preserving and studying the archaeological evidence of the site, restoring the Longleaf Pine forest that existed during the 18th century, and providing a space for a variety of outdoor recreational activities.
+Visit the Camden Battlefield page for more information!